-As Loki the show ventures into the many lives and adventures of Loki, now is a perfect time to also look back at the Asgardian trickster's best comic book stories ever - some of which may wind up influencing his show.
+Given Disney Plus's now-concluded Loki season 1 ventured into the many lives and adventures of Loki, now is a perfect time to also look back at the Asgardian trickster's best comic book stories ever - some of which may wind up influencing future seasons of the show.
+We've listed the best Loki comics stories below, including links where you can buy them.

 Thor & Loki: Double Trouble